awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-target-tracking.md

 You can also optionally disable the scale\-in portion of a target tracking scaling policy\.
 This feature provides the flexibility to use a different method for scale in than you use for scale out \(for example, a different scaling policy type\)\.

 **Limits**
 + You cannot create target tracking scaling policies for Amazon EMR clusters or AppStream 2\.0 fleets\.
 + You can create 50 scaling policies per scalable target\.
 This includes both step scaling policies and target tracking policies\.

-+ A target tracking scaling policy does not scale out if the current capacity of the resource is 0, because it scales proportionally to the current capacity\.

 ## Considerations<a name="target-tracking-considerations"></a>

 Keep the following considerations in mind:
 + A target tracking scaling policy assumes that it should perform scale out when the specified metric is above the target value\.
 You cannot use a target tracking scaling policy to scale out when the specified metric is below the target value\.
 + A target tracking scaling policy does not perform scaling when the specified metric has insufficient data\.
 It does not perform scale in because it does not interpret insufficient data as low utilization\.
 To scale in when a metric has insufficient data, create a step scaling policy and have an alarm invoke the scaling policy when it changes to the `INSUFFICIENT_DATA` state\.
 + You may see gaps between the target value and the actual metric data points\.
 This is because Application Auto Scaling always acts conservatively by rounding up or down when it determines how much capacity to add or remove\.
 This prevents it from adding insufficient capacity or removing too much capacity\.
 However, for a scalable target with small capacity, the actual metric data points might seem far from the target value\.
 For a scalable target with larger capacity, adding or removing capacity causes less of a gap between the target value and the actual metric data points\.
 + We recommend that you scale based on metrics with a 1\-minute frequency because that ensures a faster response to utilization changes\.
 Scaling on metrics with a 5\-minute frequency can result in slower response time and scaling on stale metric data\.
 + To ensure application availability, Application Auto Scaling scales out proportionally to the metric as fast as it can, but scales in more gradually\.
 + Do not edit or delete the CloudWatch alarms that Application Auto Scaling manages for a target tracking scaling policy\.
 Application Auto Scaling deletes the alarms automatically when you delete the Auto Scaling policy\.

 ## Cooldown Period<a name="target-tracking-cooldown"></a>